 Luckily, many of the healthy lifestyle habits noted above can also help your sexual performance.
 There are several other types of treatment for your erection problems, but one of the most popular options is medications.
-PDE5 inhibitors like Viagra or Cialis improve blood flow to penile tissues.
+These prescription medications are all PDE5 inhibitors that improve blood flow to penile tissues.

 In return, this boosts erection quality.
 PDE5 inhibitors are effective by relaxing smooth muscle walls in vascular tissue and increasing vasodilation.

-Medications like Viagra can take thirty minutes at a minimum to start working.
+These medications can take about thirty minutes at a minimum to start working.
 Afterward, they can remain in your system for several hours.
 It is extremely important that you do not double your dosage or combine it with other similar medications without talking to your physician first.